1938 Wellington mayoral election

-The 1938 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1938 Wellington mayoral election was part of the New Zealand local elections held that year.
 In 1938, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 The contest resulted in the re-election of incumbent Thomas Hislop who defeated his only competitor Charles Chapman of the Labour Party.
 Chapman had unsuccessfully run for Mayor three times prior, in 1915, 1925 and 1927.
 He also stood as a councillor and was successful.